 4. Proposed month-by-month timetable (this can also be an appendix).
-The purpose of this timetable is not show that you understand every stage required and how long each stage takes relative to others.
+The purpose of this timetable is to show that you understand every stage required and how long each stage takes relative to others.

 This is not a normal blog subscription

 Each day we send a short, thought-provoking email that will make you think differently about what it means to be a PhD student.
 Each is designed to be read in thirty seconds and thought about all day.

 Tips to turn an average proposal into one that will be accepted

 1. Be critical